jeremybennett/torcs/installer/windows/readme_for_user.txt

 1. Licenses
 -----------
-Be aware of that not the whole TORCS distribution content has the same license.
+Not the whole TORCS distribution content has the same license.
 Non free in the GPL or Free Art License sense are:
 - The cars in cars/kc-* and cars/pw-* directories, have a look at the specific readme.txt files in those directories (rally and classic cars).
 - The stripe utility.
 It is free for noncommercial use and is included with